Git Ignore Global

 The key things you need to know:

-ANSI (aka ASCII) and UTF-8 (aka "UnicodeTransformation Format" or just "Unicode") are ways to encode text files in
+ANSI (aka ASCII) and UTF-8 (aka "UnicodeTransformation Format" or just "Unicode") are ways to encode text files into binary data.

 I've been getting this error a lot in Cygwin on Windows 7: